Curtiss-Wright (CW)

 Curtiss-Wright Trailing 12-Month EPS (Non-GAAP)

-We can take a deeper look into Curtiss-Wright’s earnings quality to better understand the drivers of its performance.
-As we mentioned earlier, Curtiss-Wright’s operating margin was flat this quarter but expanded by 3.6 percentage points over the last five years.
-On top of that, its share count shrank by 9.9%.
+Diving into the nuances of Curtiss-Wright’s earnings can give us a better understanding of its performance.
+As we mentioned earlier, Curtiss-Wright’s operating margin was flat this quarter but expanded by 2.6 percentage points over the last five years.
+On top of that, its share count shrank by 10.3%.
 These are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
 Curtiss-Wright Diluted Shares Outstanding

 Like with revenue, we analyze EPS over a more recent period because it can provide insight into an emerging theme or development for the business.